jacksonhturner/SanGro/README.md

 ## Troubleshooting

-The most commonly observed error is the termination of SanGro in the `COLLATE` step of the pipeline.
+The most commonly observed error is the termination of SanGro in the `PARSE_METADATA` step of the pipeline.
 This is often due to the incorrect input of data in the `metadata.csv` input file.
 If this occurs, ensure this file is correctly populated with sequence information and paths.

 If other errors are encountered, please submit a comment in the `Issues` tab of this github page so that they may be promptly addressed and resolved.